kocatepedogu/quick-symbolic-regression/README.md

 python3 ./benchmark/benchmark2d.py # Two features
 ```

+## Documentation

+Run `doxygen Doxyfile` in the root directory to generate low-level documentation of the codebase and the project internals.

 ## Algorithm

 At the beginning, a random population of expressions (in parse tree form) is generated.
 The trees contain nodes of unary operations (sin, cos, exp), binary operations (+, -, *, /), variables/features (x0, x1, ...), constants (c0, c1, ...), and trainable parameters (w0, w1, ...) which are initially random but are later trained using gradient descent.